microsoft/finops-toolkit/docs/powershell/hubs/Deploy-FinOpsHub.md

     -Version {% include ftkver.txt %}
 ```

-Deploys a new FinOps hub instance named MyHub to a new resource group named MyNewResourceGroup using version {% include ftkver.txt %} of the template.
+Deploys a FinOps hub instance named MyHub to the MyExistingResourceGroup resource group using version {% include version.txt %} of the template.
+If the resource group does not exist, it will be created.
+If the hub already exists, it will be updated to version {% include version.txt %}.

 <br>